 This course aims to provide students with the fundamental understanding of nature's ecosystem services and their importance for the development of a sustainable society.
 Creating a sustainable society is one of the most crucial challenges in the 21st century.
 Human society is dependent on both technological and ecological life support systems.
 To build a sustainable society, it is necessary to understand natural ecosystems and the delivery of ecosystem services which are essential to the survival of human society.
 Attention should be given to the sustainability of ecosystem services lest they may fail through ever increasing pressure of population and associated environmental degradation.
-This course starts with an introduction of the concept of ecosystem services; (2) urban ecosystem services and land-use planning; (3) human impacts on ecosystem services; (4) ecosystem services economics; and (5) ecosystem services mapping.
+This course starts with an introduction of the concept of ecosystem services.
+Major issues discussed include: (1) conceptualization and classification of ecosystem services; (2) urban ecosystem services and land-use planning; (3) human impacts on ecosystem services; (4) ecosystem services economics; and (5) ecosystem services mapping.
 Assessment: 60% coursework, 40% examination.